GoogleCloudPlatform/endpoints-codelab-android/README.md

 ![image alt text](images/image_0.png)

 Todo.txt is an Android application [available from the Play Store](https://play.google.com/store/apps/details?id=com.todotxt.todotxttouch) that stores tasks in the Cloud.
-It's simple to understand and use, has great user ratings and, best of all, is open sourced with full code available on GitHub at [https://github.com/ginatrapani/todo.txt-android](https://github.com/ginatrapani/todo.txt-android).
+It's simple to understand and use, has great user ratings and, best of all, is open sourced with full code available on github at [https://github.com/ginatrapani/todo.txt-android](https://github.com/ginatrapani/todo.txt-android).

 In this code lab we will use a single development environment (Android Studio) to build a brand new Google Cloud Platform backend to store user tasks, thus replacing the existing Cloud provider.